Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/vps-faq/guide.en-gb.md

 The connection method depends on which operating systems are in use.

 All the details are set out in our guide on [how to get started with a VPS](/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps).

 ///

-/// details | How do I secure my VPS?

-By default, the VPS is provided with only the selected operating system installed.
-The VPS administrator is responsible for applying an appropriate security configuration once the VPS is delivered.
-To do this, please refer to our guide on [how to secure a VPS](/pages/bare_metal_cloud/virtual_private_servers/secure_your_vps).

-///